 At the end of the 1975 Doc Savage adaptation Doc Savage: The Man of Bronze, our hero returns to his office to find an alarming message left on his answering machine by one of the Fabulous Five, causing him to race off in his car.
 We're then told that Doc will return in Doc Savage: The Arch Enemy of Evil.
 Due to the mediocre response to the movie by both critics and audience, he didn't.

 The Last Airbender closes out the same way it's animated adaption first season did.
 Aang single-handily stops the Fire Nation from destroying the Northern Water Tribe and Ozai charging Azula with going after the Avatar.
-Unlike the cartoon however, the film gained too much of a negative reaction that'll make it unlikely it'll have any sequels.
+Unlike the cartoon however, the film gained too much of a negative reaction that will make it unlikely it'll have any sequels.

 The Black Tattoo: At the end of the book, Jack and friends return home.
-Jack is somehow once again able to eat human food, but after having nearly sacrificed himself in order to convince an almighty Physical God to not cause Armageddon, and inadvertently convincing said Physical God to spare him in the process, Jack finds himself exasperated by the monotony of being an Ordinary High School Student again.
+Jack is somehow once again able to eat human food, but after having nearly sacrificed himself in order to convince an almighty Physical God to not cause Armageddon, and inadvertently convincing said Physical God to spare him in the process, Jack finds himself exasperated by the monotony of being an Ordinary High-School Student again.
 Then his friends from the Brotherhood arrive to say that creatures from Hell are causing some problems, and that they think he'd be the best person to help out

 The five-book main series of the Liaden Universe by Sharon Lee and Steve Miller ends like this, with a new character running up to Our Heroes on the second-to-last page of the book to explain that she is in really bad trouble.
 The book ends on the line:

 She nodded.
 "It's kind of complicated," she started . . .

 Several years later, two side-story novels were written to explain the nature of the "complicated" problem, followed by Ghost Ship which picked up where the last book left off.